166 – Electronic Power Control Unit – 2017 Hyundai Ioniq

 Q1: What is the issue?

-A1: The Hyundai Ioniq Electric utilizes an Electronic Power Control Unit (EPCU) to supply power to the vehicle’s motor and charge the vehicle’s high-voltage battery system.
+A1: The HyundaieBay Ioniq Electric utilizes an Electronic Power Control Unit (EPCU) to supply power to the vehicle’s motor and charge the vehicle’s high-voltage battery system.
 The aluminum housing for the EPCU may contain voids, allowing coolant to contact the control unit’s circuit board, potentially causing the vehicle to stall.
 A loss of motive power at higher speeds can increase the risk of a crash.

 Q2: What will be done during the recall service at the dealer?